tveneto1/dida425cmsproject/README.md

 On the far right, a user can **delete** the uploaded content.
 Doing so removes that item from the table, and also from the slideshow rotation.
 If an item was deleted accidentally, it can be uploaded again.

-To reiterate an important point: **all items in this table will be featured in the slideshow**.
-If an item needs to removed from the slideshow, **it must be deleted within Manage Slides**.
+**_To reiterate an important point_: all items in this table will be featured in the slideshow.
+If an item needs to removed from the slideshow, it must be deleted within Manage Slides.**

 ### Start Display